Trinitarian Congregational Parish of Castine, UCC

 The first part of our worship brings us together and helps to focus us in a spirit of worship.
 This section includes several parts.

-As people enter our worship space, the church musician plays music that helps set a worshipful mood and lets people know that we are now gathering for worship.
+PRELUDE: As people enter our worship space, the church musician plays music that helps set a worshipful mood and lets people know that we are now gathering for worship.

-Before we begin worship, we take time to welcome guests and make important announcements for our community life together.
+GREETINGS AND ANNOUNCEMENTS: Before we begin worship, we take time to welcome guests and make important announcements for our community life together.

 Picture

-Here the pastor asks worshipers to rise as they are able for a responsive “Call to Worship,” which is printed in the Order of Worship (which our ushers hand out to everyone who joins us in worship.
-The Call to Worship begins our formal time of worship, together, as a community of faith.
+CALL TO WORSHIP: The congregation is invited to rise in body or in spirit to join in the Call to Worship, usually read responsively.
+This begins our formal time of worship, together, as a community of faith.
 A “responsive reading” is where a worship leader reads a line that is answered by the congregation reading aloud together.

-We continue standing as we sing together a hymn, usually taken from one of our two hymnals: The New Century Hymnal or the Pilgrim Hymnal (both published by the Pilgrim Press).
-The singing of hymns is an ancient Christian tradition, bringing us together to offer praise, thanksgiving, or prayers to God.
-Theologian Augustine of Hippo (354 - 430 CE) is said to have written ”For he who sings praise, does not only praise, but also praises joyously; he who sings praise, is not only singing, but also loving Him whom he is singing to.”
+OPENING HYMN: The singing of hymns is an ancient Christian tradition, bringing us together to offer praise, thanksgiving, or prayers to God.
+Our hymns usually draw from the New Century Hymnal or the Pilgrim Hymnal, both published by Pilgrim Press.
+Theologian Augustine of Hippo (354 - 430 CE) is said to have written "For he who sings praise, does not only praise, but also praises joyously; he who sings praise, is not only singing, but also loving Him whom he is singing to.”

-We continue standing as we say together our “Prayer of Invocation,” which is printed in our Order of Worship.
+PRAYER OF INVOCATION (Unison): We continue standing as we say together our “Prayer of Invocation,” which is printed in our Order of Worship.
 The Invocation traditionally calls for the Holy Spirit, the presence of God, to join us in our worship.
 Following this prayer, we sit.

 Picture

-In years past, we might have called this part of our worship service a “children’s sermon.”
+A TIME WITH ALL GOD'S CHILDREN: In years past, we might have called this part of our worship service a “children’s sermon.”
 Yes, often this message is aimed at the young people in our congregation, but the truth is, we all often learn about the basics of our faith during this time together.
 During these few minutes, the pastor illustrates a concept brought out in Scripture, or tells a story, or explains a tradition.
 You never exactly know what’s going to happen here.

-Following our Prayer of Confession, we all stand (as we are able) to sing the Gloria Patri (which is Latin for the first words of the song, “Glory be to the Father”).
-This short song is what we call a “doxology,” which is a short song or saying that offers praise to God.
-Most of our friends and members know the words and tune to the Gloria Patri, but we print the words in our Order of Worship:
+GLORIA PATRI: Following our Prayer of Confession, we all stand (as we are able) to sing the Gloria Patri (which is Latin for the first words of the song, “Glory be to the Father”).
+This short song is what we call a “doxology,” which is a short song or saying that offers praise to God: Glory be to the Father, and to the Son, and to the Holy Ghost.
+As it was in the beginning, is now and ever shall be, world without end.
+Amen.
+Amen.

 HEARING THE WORD